DAD incorporates a number of milestones into its lifecycles to gauge the progress and health of your DAD projects/releases.

 - Are all stakeholders prepared to receive the release?

 Claims that agile is “different” and does not need to provide these answers is one of the reasons that agile is sometimes seen as being undisciplined.
 In fact these claims are often used by some as an excuse why agile won’t work for them.
 Fortunately, since DAD has built in mechanisms to facilitate answering these questions many organizations are extending their agile implementations to incorporate DAD’s guidance.
 Indeed DAD is very appealing to those looking for a way to govern projects while still remaining agile.

 Milestone Reviews Should Be Kept Informal

-Consistent with the strategy recommended in the DAD goal Fulfill the Team Mission milestone reviews should be done in a lightweight manner.
+Consistent with the strategy recommended in the DAD goal Govern Delivery Team, milestone reviews should be done in a light manner.
 They typically coincide with the end of iterations or phases when when using the Agile/Basic lifecycle.
 If you are unsure why DAD has phases you might find the blog posting on the rationale interesting.

 Milestone Dates Should Be Communicated

 It is a good practice to provide a calendar to stakeholders with milestone dates for each DAD project so that they can plan to attend iteration reviews that coincide with milestone reviews that they are interested in.
 While milestone dates may change, it is very useful to have target milestones across a portfolio of projects visible as a roadmap to all stakeholders.